 - Energy efficiency – You’ll see the greatest savings from a new equipment investment by choosing the most energy-efficient option within your budget.
 You can increase annual energy savings another 15 percent by purchasing Energy Star-rated equipment.

 - Effective controls – Consider all the latest options for comfort controls, such as WiFi thermostats.
 They not only let you schedule heating and cooling around your routine to maximize energy efficiency, but they also monitor the system and make adjustments remotely.

 - Motor speed – Instead of settling for equipment with a single-speed motor that cycles repeatedly to meet the thermostat’s demands, consider a variable-speed motor.
 This type of motor can modulate its speed automatically in response to your changing comfort needs, reducing equipment wear and energy consumption.

 - Air quality – If you’re concerned about improving indoor air quality, consider having a compatible whole-house air cleaner installed in conjunction with your new HVAC system.

-If you’re considering getting a new HVAC system and need expert advice about your options, contact the greater Cleveland home comfort pros at Stack Heating and Cooling.
+If you’re considering getting a new HVAC system and need expert advice about your options, contact the greater Cleveland home comfort pros at Stack Heating, Cooling, Plumbing and Electric.